wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

     from the wis2box API and to insert the values into the CSV, similar to the process used in FM-12 SYNOP to BUFR.

-    Even though all the metadata is contained within the CSV file the station metadata must still be registered in the wis2box for the message to be procesed.
+    Even though all the metadata is contained within the CSV file the station metadata must still be registered in the wis2box for the message to be processed.

 ### Exercise 2 - converting your first message

-Now that you have familiarised yourself with the input data file and specified CSV format you will convert this example file to BUFR using the wis2box web-application.
+Now that you have familiarized yourself with the input data file and specified CSV format you will convert this example file to BUFR using the wis2box web-application.
 First we need to register the station in the wis2box, in this case the station is a fictional station located on the island of Sicily in Italy.
 Navigate to the station list page, click add station and then search (leave the WIGOS Station Identifier box empty).
 Click create new station and